 Scenarios Catalogue

 Why should scenario-based testing be included in the NATM?
-In order to maximize the potential safety benefits of AVs, a robust safety validation framework shall be established.
-Such a framework shall provide clear direction for assessing functional requirement of AVs in a repeatable, objective, evidence-based and technology neutral manner.
+In order to maximize the potential safety of AVs, a robust safety validation framework shall be established.
+Such a framework shall provide clear direction for assessing functional requirements of AVs in a repeatable, objective, evidence-based and technology neutral manner.

-At this relatively early stage in the development of AVs, much of the existing literature that assesses the current state of AV development uses metrics such as miles/kilometers travelled in real-world test situations with the absence of a collision, a legal infraction, or a disengagement by the vehicle’s automated driving system (ADS).
+At this relatively early stage in the development of AVs, much of the existing literature that assesses the current state of AV development uses metrics such as miles/kilometers travelled in real-world test situations with the absence of a collision, a legal infraction, or a disengagement by the vehicle’s ADS.

 Simple metrics such as kilometers travelled without a collision, legal infraction, or disengagement can be helpful for informing public dialogue about the general progress being made to develop AVs.
 Such measurements on their own however, do not provide sufficient evidence to the international regulatory community that an AV will be able to safely navigate the vast array of different situations a vehicle could reasonably be expected to encounter.